-Maxim Emelyanychev takes over as SCO Principal Conductor from September 2019.
+Maxim Emelyanychev became SCO Principal Conductor in September 2019.

 His prizes include a Gramophone Award 2017, together with Joyce DiDonato and Il Pomo d’Oro, for their album In War & Peace (Warner/Erato), and the Golden Mask theatre prize as harpsichordist in a production of Le nozze di Figaro in Perm, conducted by Theodor Currentzis and recorded by Sony Classical.